 The subfolder is dependent on the frequency of the cavity.

 At the PSS System panel.
-Press the red icon for the dewar used in the test so it turns grey.
+Press the red icon for the Dewar used in the test so it turns grey.

 If no other Dewar is being used for high power testing, switch the PSS system to the disabled state with the key.

-Open the dewar lid.
+Open the Dewar lid.

 If no other testing is taking place, flip down the radiation warning signs posted in Step 1.